 But, this presentation is exactly what happens when you come to the tank prepared with great answers, and honest understanding of where your business is at, and what you can do moving forward.
 The professionalism and candor they showed not only netted them an offer from Lori Greiner, but Robert Herjavec came back “in” to make them an offer.
 While they didn’t end up getting him, they did score with Lori for what they asked for … with a royalty that they negotiated heavily.

-LockerBones (asking for $175,000 at 10%) – In some ways this is a smart product (which we said in our preview), and we say this as someone whose entire locker at school was a mess.
+LockerBones (asking for $175,000 at 10%) – In some ways this is a smart product, and we say this as someone whose entire locker at school was a mess.
 It encourages organization, and makes it a whole lot easier for students to not look for something in the catacombs of their locker.

 This is almost the example of the complete opposite of Invisiplug, and proof that you need someone selling a product just as much as one that is good.
 These guys came across as confusing and very uninformed.
 They’ve been around for years, but never contacted Staples, one of the biggest players in the industry?
 It feels like one of those things where they were just hoping for a “Shark Tank” boom, and weren’t really doing anything before that.
 We don’t know how they got two offers, let alone a deal with Robert and Lori that gave each one of them 25% for $87,500 each.
 This just shows that if you have a good product, you can overcome pretty much anything.